TK05423/n8n-moodle-to-timetree/README.md

 This project is an automated solution developed for NCCU students to address the lack of intuitive assignment notifications in the Moodle system.
 By utilizing **n8n** to integrate **Google Calendar** and bridging through mobile system calendars, it transforms fragmented course data into precise, cross-platform reminders.

 ## ✨ Core Value Proposition
-- **Optimized for TimeTree Power Users**: Designed specifically for users who rely on TimeTree as their primary life and social calendar.
-It bridges the gap between TimeTree and Google Calendar via system-level integration.
+- **Optimized for Google & TimeTree Power Users**: Whether you use **Google Calendar** as your cloud master source or **TimeTree** as your primary social calendar, this workflow ensures your academic schedule is always synced and accessible.
-- **Enhanced Clarity**: Replaces messy Moodle titles with a clean **"Full Course Name + Event Title"** format (e.g., *MIS Assignment 1 Submission*), allowing users to grasp essential information at a glance in monthly or weekly views.
+- **Superior Event Clarity**: Replaces messy Moodle titles with a clean **"Full Course Name + Event Title"** format (e.g., *MIS Assignment 1 Submission*).
+This allows users to grasp essential info at a glance in monthly/weekly views without needing to click for details.

 ## 🛠 Tech Stack
 - **Core Engine**: n8n (Workflow Automation)